 Beyond Alternatives Exhibiting at Total Product Expo 2023

-Beyond Alternatives LLC will have a booth at the three-day TPE event next week from February 22 to February 24; Beyond Alternatives LLC will continue introducing its inaugural brand “Jayvees” to the market at the exclusively B2B event

-/EIN News/ -- LAS VEGAS and VANCOUVER, British Columbia, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. (CSE: TAAT) (OTCQX: TOBAF) (FRANKFURT: 2TP) (the “Company” or “TAAT®”) is pleased to announce that its subsidiary Beyond Alternatives LLC (“Beyond Alternatives”) will be an exhibitor at the Total Product Expo (“TPE”), which is being held at the Las Vegas Convention Center from Wednesday, February 22, 2023 through Friday, February 24, 2023.
-Beyond Alternatives’ exhibit at TPE will be located at booth 2105.
-Earlier this month, Beyond Alternatives also exhibited at the CHAMPS Las Vegas trade show to launch its inaugural brand “Jayvees” (as announced in a press release dated February 6, 2023).
-At the CHAMPS trade show, the majority of Beyond Alternatives’ sales came from accounts which had previously done business with the Company and included positive responses to the new Jayvees products.
+LAS VEGAS and VANCOUVER, British Columbia, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- TAAT® GLOBAL ALTERNATIVES INC. TAAT TOBAF 2TP (the "Company" or "TAAT®") is pleased to announce that its subsidiary Beyond Alternatives LLC ("Beyond Alternatives") will be an exhibitor at the Total Product Expo ("TPE"), which is being held at the Las Vegas Convention Center from Wednesday, February 22, 2023 through Friday, February 24, 2023.
+Beyond Alternatives' exhibit at TPE will be located at booth 2105.
+Earlier this month, Beyond Alternatives also exhibited at the CHAMPS Las Vegas trade show to launch its inaugural brand "Jayvees" (as announced in a press release dated February 6, 2023).
+At the CHAMPS trade show, the majority of Beyond Alternatives' sales came from accounts which had previously done business with the Company and included positive responses to the new Jayvees products.

 Previously known as "Tobacco Plus Expo", TPE is a business-to-business ("B2B") annual trade expo featuring thousands of products in categories to include tobacco and vaping, with the recent addition of gifts, snacks, and apparel.
 Along with the main three-day trade show, TPE also hosts an Industry Night Party for TPE badge holders.
 The 2023 TPE event has 30% more floor space than the 2022 event, including a dedicated space for new brands and product categories.
 More information about TPE can be found at the following link: https://totalproductexpo.com/